M-Ravenmoore/dragons-kitchen/README.md

 ![site map](./readme-img/sitemap.png "Sitemap")

-the mobil looks sholuld end up like this:
+the mobile looks should end up like this:
 ![mobile](./readme-img/mobile.png "mobile wireframe")
 the desktop version should look close to this:
 ![alt text](./readme-img/desktop.png "Desktop wireframe")